 For more translated resources, the Department of Home Affairs has a dedicated website – COVID-19 information in your language.
 This provides culturally and linguistically diverse communities with a single source of information in 63 languages other than English.

-When an Outbreak is Suspected: Providers must immediately notify their local Public Health Unit (PHU), and the Australian Government Department of Health.
+When an Outbreak is Suspected: RACFs must immediately notify their local Public Health Unit (PHU), and the Australian Government Department of Health.

 - The PHU manages the outbreak, for example testing, contact tracing and infection control.